Doctor and nurse discussing the differences between ketamine and esketamine with their patient

 Ketamine is an anesthetic used mainly in veterinary medicine.
 It was first approved as a human anesthetic in 1970, and it has been studied extensively ever since then.
 It’s a dissociative drug, meaning it creates a trance-like feeling and can significantly distort one’s perceptions of sight, sound, and touch.

-Ketamine treatments are most commonly administered as an intravenous infusion, usually over 40 minutes.
-Though it is also sometimes used intramuscularly, studies have shown that intravenous infusions allow for more consistent results.
+Ketamine treatments are most commonly administered as an intravenous infusion that usually lasts over 40 minutes.
+Though it is also sometimes used intramuscularly, studies have shown that intravenous ketamine infusions allow for more consistent results.
 Patients will generally receive multiple doses spaced out over a few weeks to maximize effectiveness.

 During each dose, patients may experience side effects such as dizziness, disorientation, confusion, or anxiety.
 It’s important to note that these side effects usually do not last long and do not require any action on the part of the patient.
 Ketamine can also be used in conjunction with other treatments such as psychotherapy, depending on what best suits each individual’s needs.